 The High Level Skills programme is delivered by the High Level Skills Consortium, which is made up of Nottingham Trent University, Derby College, Nottingham College, the University of Derby, and Nottingham City Council.

-On Tuesday 17 November, the High Level Skills programme (HLS), which is part-funded by the European Social Fund (ESF), held an event targeted at local education and training providers to share details of the programme’s impact on local small and medium-sized enteprises (SMEs), and their employees.
+On Tuesday 17 November, the High Level Skills programme (HLS), which is part-funded by the European Social Fund (ESF), held an event targeted at local education and training providers to share details of the programme’s impact on local small and medium-sized enterprises (SMEs), and their employees.

-The event, ‘Voices of diverse SMEs: Improving the labour market relevance of education and training systems’, was delivered virtually over Microsoft Teams and saw 44 partipants take part from across the education and training landscape in D2N2 (Derby, Derbyshire, Nottingham and Nottinghamshire).
+The event, ‘Voices of diverse SMEs: Improving the labour market relevance of education and training systems’, was delivered virtually over Microsoft Teams and saw 44 participants take part from across the education and training landscape in D2N2 (Derby, Derbyshire, Nottingham and Nottinghamshire).

 Followed by an introduction from Dr Jeremy Hague, Director of Knowledge Exchange at Nottingham Trent University, Professor Monder Ram OBE, Director of the Centre for Research in Ethnic Minority Entrepreneurship (CREME) at Aston University gave a keynote talk.